vivek-007/weather-node/README.md

 # weather-node
 Command line weather app (Node.js).
-Uses Dark Sky API.
+Dark Sky API and ES6 Promises are used.